jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

   (a) in the opinion of the Disputes Tribunal,—
     (i) the proceedings are frivolous or vexatious or ought not to have been brought:
     (ii) the matter ought reasonably to have been settled before proceeding to a hearing but that the party against whom an award of costs is to be made refused, without reasonable excuse, to take part in the discussions referred to in clause 5(1)(b) or acted in a contemptuous or improper manner during those discussions; or
-  (b) any applicant to the Disputes Tribunal, after receiving notice of the hearing, fails to attend the hearing without good cause.
+  (b) any party, after receiving notice of a hearing, fails to attend the hearing without good cause.
-(2) In any case to which subclause (1) applies, the Disputes Tribunal may order a party to pay— (a) to the Crown either or both of the following:
+(2) In any case to which subclause (1) applies, the Disputes Tribunal may order a party to pay— (a) to the Crown all, or any part of, either or both of the following:
     (i) the reasonable costs of the Disputes Tribunal hearing:
-    (ii) the fees and expenses of any witness that have been paid or are payable by the Crown; or (b) to another party the reasonable costs of that other party in connection with the proceedings.
+    (ii) the fees and expenses of any witness that have been paid or are payable by the Crown; or (b) to another party all, or any part of, the reasonable costs of that other party in connection with the proceedings.

 **Enforcement of decisions**

 ### 15 Enforcement of Disputes Tribunal's decisions
-(1) Either party to the proceedings may file a duplicate of any decision of a Disputes Tribunal in the office of the District Court.
+(1) Any party to the proceedings may file a duplicate of any decision of a Disputes Tribunal in the office of the District Court.
 (2) Upon filing, the decision is enforceable in all respects as a final judgment of the District Court in its civil jurisdiction.
 (3) No decision of a Disputes Tribunal may be filed unless the time allowed for an appeal against the decision has expired and no appeal has been brought.
 (4) For the purposes of this clause, District Court, in relation to the filing under subclause (1) of a decision of a Disputes Tribunal, means the District Court nearest to the place of business at which the motor vehicle in respect of which the decision is given was sold.